David Cameron

 David William Donald Cameron, Baron Cameron of Chipping Norton (born 9 October 1966), is a British politician who served as Prime Minister of the United Kingdom from 2010 to 2016.
-Until 2015, he led the first coalition government in the UK since 1945 and resigned after a referendum supported the country's leaving the European Union.
-After his premiership, he served as Foreign Secretary in the government of prime minister Rishi Sunak from 2023 to 2024.
-Cameron was Leader of the Conservative Party from 2005 to 2016 and served as Leader of the Opposition from 2005 to 2010.
-He was Member of Parliament (MP) for Witney from 2001 to 2016, and has been a member of the House of Lords since November 2023.
-Cameron identifies as a one-nation conservative and has been associated with both economically liberal and socially liberal policies.
+Cameron was Leader of the Conservative Party from 2005 to 2016 and Leader of the Opposition from 2005 to 2010.
+He was Member of Parliament (MP) for Witney from 2001 to 2016.
+After his premiership he was elevated to the House of Lords as a life peer in November 2023 to serve as Foreign Secretary in the Sunak ministry until July 2024.
+Cameron identifies as a one-nation conservative and has been associated with both economically and socially liberal policies.
+He is the most recent British prime minister to have held the office continually for a full parliament.

 Born in London to an upper-middle-class family, Cameron was educated at Eton College and Brasenose College, Oxford.
-After becoming an MP in 2001, he served in the opposition Shadow Cabinet under Conservative leader Michael Howard, and succeeded Howard in 2005.
-Following the 2010 general election, negotiations led to Cameron becoming prime minister as the head of a coalition government with the Liberal Democrats.
+After becoming an MP at the 2001 general election, he served in the opposition Shadow Cabinet under the Conservative leader Michael Howard, and succeeded Howard in 2005.
+Following the 2010 general election, negotiations led to Cameron becoming prime minister as the head of a coalition government formed by the Conservative Party and the Liberal Democrats.